mahshooq-karayil/data-engineering/README.md

-# Data Analytics Projects
+# Data Analysis Projects
-A repository for various data analytics projects, showcasing analysis, insights, and visualizations.
+A repository for various data analysis projects, showcasing analysis, insights, and visualizations.

 ## Overview

-This repository contains a collection of data analytics projects covering diverse topics and methodologies.
+This repository contains a collection of data analysis projects covering diverse topics and methodologies.
 Each project aims to analyze data, extract meaningful insights, and present them effectively.

 ## Projects

 - **Project 1**: Adventure Works Cycles Sales Analysis
 - **Project 2**: Movies Dataset Analysis
-- **Project 3**: Credit Card Transactions Analysis
-- **Project 4**: F1 Race Analysis

 ## How to Explore